-This Disciplinary Response Matrix is based on the work of the Maryland State Board of Education Code of Conduct.
-Some revisions have been made to conform to the discipline philosophy and current practice of MCPS, as well as input from stakeholders.
-The Matrix provides a suggested continuum of tiered responses to inappropriate or disruptive student behavior; school staff have discretion to make disciplinary decisions that consider the totality of the circumstances and are consistent with the discipline philosophy, Board policies, MCPS regulations, as well as applicable federal and state laws.
-The Matrix contains a list of potential inappropriate or disruptive behaviors (identified by state suspension code) and the appropriate interventions or consequences.
+This Behavior Intervention Matrix is based on the work of the Maryland State Board of Education Code of Conduct.
+Some revisions have been made to conform to the behavior intervention, safety, and well-being philosophy and current practice of MCPS, as well as input from stakeholders.
+The matrix provides a suggested continuum of tiered responses to inappropriate or disruptive student behavior; school staff have discretion to make disciplinary decisions that consider the totality of the circumstances and are consistent with the discipline philosophy, Board policies, MCPS regulations as well as applicable federal and state laws.
+The matrix contains a list of potential inappropriate or disruptive behaviors (identified by state suspension code) and the appropriate interventions or consequences.
 It is meant to be utilized together with the preceding glossary and chart describing five different graduated levels of support, removal, and administrative responses to students' inappropriate or disruptive behaviors.

-The disciplinary levels described in the Disciplinary Response Matrix should be utilized as follows:
+The behavior intervention levels described in the Behavior Intervention Matrix should be utilized as follows:

-- In choosing one or more interventions or disciplinary responses for inappropriate or disruptive behavior, school staff should locate that behavior on the Matrix.
-Possible infractions include, but are not limited to, cited examples. - On the first instance of any inappropriate or disruptive behavior, school staff shall first consider one or more interventions or disciplinary responses from the lowest level indicated on the Matrix for that behavior (or one or more interventions or disciplinary responses from a lower level). - If the same behavior is repeated during the same school year, school staff should consider utilizing one or more interventions or disciplinary responses from the next highest level indicated on the Matrix for that behavior, or any lower level. - Staff is encouraged to implement several lower-level interventions before proceeding to higher levels that may involve disciplinary responses that remove the student from the classroom. - If principals determine that there are unique or exceptional circumstances, or an imminent threat of serious harm to students or staff, that warrant an intervention or disciplinary response at a level that is above the highest level or below the lowest level indicated on the Matrix, principals must consult with their area associate superintendent in the Office of School Support and Improvement before taking action.
+- In choosing one or more interventions or behavior intervention for inappropriate or disruptive behavior, school staff should locate that behavior on the matrix.
+Possible infractions include, but are not limited to, cited examples. - On the first instance of any inappropriate or disruptive behavior, school staff shall first consider one or more interventions or disciplinary responses from the lowest level indicated on the matrix for that behavior (or one or more interventions or disciplinary responses from a lower level). - If the same behavior is repeated during the same school year, school staff should consider utilizing one or more interventions or disciplinary responses from the next highest level indicated on the matrix for that behavior, or any lower level. - Staff is encouraged to implement several lower-level interventions before proceeding to higher levels that may involve disciplinary responses that remove the student from the classroom. - If principals determine that there are unique or exceptional circumstances, or an imminent threat of serious harm to students or staff, that warrant an intervention or disciplinary response at a level that is above the highest level or below the lowest level indicated on the matrix, principals must consult with their area associate superintendent in the Office of School Support and Well-Being (OSSWB) before taking action.